eppy25/eppy25/README.md

 - 👋 Hi, I’m @eppy25
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# and JavaScript
 - 💞️ I’m looking to collaborate on what ever is needed!
 - 📫 How to reach me: add gmail.com to my username